Scandinavian Studies

 Photo of panellists talking at an event with a graphic saying 3rd in the UK

-In the latest Research Excellence Framework (REF 2021), our research was submitted in Modern Languages.
+In the latest Research Excellence Framework - REF 2021 - our research was submitted in Modern Languages and Linguistics (Panel D - Arts and Humanities; Unit of Assessment 26).

-The results reaffirm Edinburgh’s position as one of the UK’s leading research universities - third in the UK based on the quality and breadth of its research in Modern Languages according to Times Higher Education's REF power ratings.
+The results reaffirm Edinburgh’s position as one of the UK’s leading research universities - third in the UK.

 Browse Edinburgh Research Explorer for staff profiles, research outputs and activities